Special wildlife reserves

 Benefits of a special wildlife reserve

-Privately protected areas complement Queensland’s national park estate by conserving unique and threatened plant and animal species and ecosystems and by maintaining linkages and corridors across the landscape.
 Special wildlife reserves provide an opportunity for private land containing exceptional natural and cultural resources and values to be protected and properly managed now and into the future.

 Benefits of a special wildlife reserve include:

 - an equivalent level of statutory protection for natural and cultural values as that afforded to a national park, in perpetuity

 - statutory protection from other incompatible land uses such as mining and timber harvesting

-- best practice private land management to achieve conservation outcomes
+- best practice private land management to achieve biodiversity conservation outcomes

 - increased confidence for investment in private land conservation in Queensland.

 Is my property suitable for a special wildlife reserve?

-Identification, negotiation and declaration of special wildlife reserves form an important part of a targeted program, led by the Queensland Government.
-The State’s initial assessment process for land with the potential to be considered as a special wildlife reserve is two-fold.
-It considers not only the broad set of values of, and interests in the land, but also the landholder’s capacity to undertake an on-going, high standard of conservation management in perpetuity.
+For a special wildlife reserve, the State’s initial assessment process is two-fold, and is conducted in consultation with the landholder.
+It considers not only the broad set of values and interests in the target land, but also the landholder’s capacity to undertake an ongoing, high standard of conservation land management.
 The expectation is that special wildlife reserves would have conservation values equivalent to those that the Queensland Government looks for when considering land for national park dedication and must be owned by a landholder that can demonstrate well-resourced conservation land management capacity similar to that applied to national parks.

 A special wildlife reserve assessment may consider, but is not limited to:

 - the exceptional natural and cultural resources and values of the land

-- long term viability of the land’s exceptional values
+- long term viability of the land’s exceptional resources and values

-- the land’s overall contribution to the protected area network
+- the land’s overall contribution to the protected area system

 - potential and active threats to the natural and cultural resources and values of the land

 - landholder expertise and capacity necessary to provide an ongoing professional, well-resourced high standard of conservation land management.